benjohnbarnes/Service/README.md

 }
 ```

-Service provides:

-* A consistent way to define both the external interfaces of opaque "Service" boxes
-* A consistent way to build and expose service implementations.

-This helps test units that require services; test service implementation details; and reuse services between modules.

 # Justifying CBs 1-5

 Having seen an example service, how does this approach unlock the wild "claimed benefits" (CBs)?